Skip to main content

 2021 (a bare four-digit year)

-Papers published that year are boosted; others still appear
+Publications from that year are boosted; others still appear

 Quoted phrases.
 A quoted phrase is a hard requirement: every result must contain it in its title or abstract.
-A multi-word phrase must appear as consecutive words in the given order β€” "gene therapy" matches "a gene therapy trial" but not a paper where gene and therapy only appear in separate sentences.
+A multi-word phrase must appear as consecutive words in the given order β€” "gene therapy" matches "a gene therapy trial" but not a publication where gene and therapy only appear in separate sentences.
 Matching ignores capitalization, accents ("Zurich" matches "ZΓΌrich"), and punctuation ("CRISPR-Cas9" also matches "CRISPR Cas9").
-It does not ignore word forms: quoted matching has no stemming, so "vaccine" does not match a paper that only writes "vaccines", and "mouse" does not match "mice".
+It does not ignore word forms: quoted matching has no stemming, so "vaccine" does not match a publication that only writes "vaccines", and "mouse" does not match "mice".
 Unquoted text is unaffected by this β€” keyword matching on unquoted words handles word forms, and semantic matching is independent of wording altogether.

 A quoted phrase also remains part of the query for semantic and keyword matching; the quotes add the requirement on top rather than replacing the term's role in matching.